SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 What will SpaceX's share price be?

-No final offer price or share count has been disclosed in the preliminary prospectus (S-1, filed 20 May 2026).
-The price will be confirmed in the final offering documents following the institutional roadshow.
-The reported target IPO valuation is between $1.75 trillion and $2 trillion, with a planned raise of approximately $75 billion.
+For reference, the reported target IPO valuation is between $1.75 trillion and $2 trillion, with a planned raise of approximately $75 billion.

 Why is the price I see on Trading 212 different from the IPO price in the news?

-The IPO offer price is set during bookbuilding and applies only to institutional investors receiving pre-listing allocations.
+The IPO offer price is set during bookbuilding and applies only to institutional investors receiving pre-listing allocations, not to Trading 212 customers.
 Before official trading starts, we show the IPO price in the app.

 Why was my order filled at a different price than I expected?